What is Clay?

 A geological map of your area will indicate where there are clay deposits, and the British Geological Survey is a good place to find this information.

-Legally, you must always get permission from the landowner before you dig.
+Legally, you must obtain permission from the landowner before you dig.

 Not all clays are equal.
-Some clay is good for making bricks but no good for making pots.
-And some initially promising clays turn out to be difficult to work.
+Some clay is good for making bricks but not suitable for making pots.
+Some initially promising clays turn out to be difficult to work.
 There is a simple test that will give you an indication of the clay’s usefulness (see below), but it’s only by trying it out and then firing it that you’ll know for sure.
 Here are some guidelines about the clay you may find:

 Clay can be found wet or dry or in any stage in between, and remember that it comes in a range of colours.